moneroguides/2x01-an-introduction-to-mining/script.md

 [P2Pool.observer](https://p2pool.observer/) also has a form of calculator on their web page.
 You can use this calculator to estimate the time in which it will take you to find a share.
 It does this by dividing the current difficulty by your hashrate.
 Let's head back to the main page; you will see it labelled *Average Share Time Calculator*.
 After entering our machines hashrate and hitting the *calculate* button, we'll be given our estimate.

 You may have noticed when we visited [miningpoolstats.stream](https://miningpoolstats.stream/monero) that there were two entries for P2Pool.
 At the time of making this video there are two different P2Pools; the first and largest is the original the second, nicknamed 'mini' is a smaller and newer edition.
 Mini was established in order to reduce the intervals between shares found and further bolster the number of decentralised pools which support the network.
-In an ideal world, all the current pools would switch the the decentralised model, howver progress takes time.
+In an ideal world, all the current pools would switch the the decentralised model, however progress takes time.

 To get an idea of how much Monero you may mine per day you can do you own calculation.
 You need to first multiply the number of blocks produced each day by the amount of Monero supplied with each block.
 As the Monero network has entered its tail emission phase, each block is now worth 0,6 XMR and will continue like this indefinitely which will hold true, unless the code is changed.
 As discussed, we already know that around 720 blocks are produced each day.